MinecraftHopper/MinecraftHopper/_help/installing-java/index.markdown

 ## Do I need Java?
 Which version do I need?

-The Minecraft launchers for Windows, macOS, and Linux ship with a builtin Java that the launcher automatically keeps up to date.
+The Minecraft launcher includes the version(s) of Java required to run the game, and automatically keeps them up to date.
 This includes the Windows 7 and Windows 8.1 version of the launcher.

-If you are using the official launcher, normally you do not have to install Java on your computer unless you need it for applications other than Minecraft.
-If you are not are not sure if you are using the new Minecraft launcher or are getting "This application requires a Java Runtime Environment" when launching Minecraft, then you can download the Minecraft Launcher from [https://minecraft.net/download](https://minecraft.net/download).
+If you are using the official launcher, you normally do not have to manually install Java unless you need it for applications other than Minecraft.
+If you are not are not sure if you are using the correct Minecraft launcher or are getting "This application requires a Java Runtime Environment" when launching Minecraft, then you can download the Minecraft Launcher from [https://minecraft.net/download](https://minecraft.net/download).

 **TL;DR: Most people running vanilla Minecraft with the default launcher will not need this tutorial!**